NateWr/social-venues-events-calendar-pro/readme.txt

 == Changelog ==

+= 1.1 (2014-02-21) =
+* Switched from loading Font Awesome from CDN to loading a self-hosted Socicon font to comply with WordPress.org repository guidelines

 = 1.0.2 (2014-01-29) =
 * Two version bumps to fix issues in WordPress repository

 = 1.0 (2014-01-27) =
 * Initial release

+== Upgrade Notice ==

+= 1.1 =
+This version changes the font icon that is used to display the social media icons.
+As part of this change, support for the Weibo network is no longer available.
+My apologies.